 The Core Offer is your flagship product or service.
-It’s the offer that you are most known for.
-The goal is to optimize total revenue, as you aren’t going to make much money at all on the tripwire.
-In my case, it is my Kindle Money Mastery course.
+It's the offer that you are most known for.
+The goal is to optimize total revenue, as you aren't going to make much money at all on the tripwire.
+In my case, it is my Mastering Book Publishing program.
 Even my coaching program is a “core offer” that is available on my blog, that is a consistent stream of revenue for me.
 This could be a $47 to $497 type product that you sell.

 When it comes to the Core Offer, the biggest takeaway I received was that you always need to be testing and optimizing things with it.
 You need to be improving and testing things religiously on your sales letter, as little changes can make a big difference.
 I now use Visual Website Optimizer to test different headlines, colours, prices, exit page, etc… A little change can boost your conversion rate by 5 or 10%, which can be a lot of extra revenue.

 Profit Maximizers are essentially ways to offer more products or services to your existing customers.
 It's a way to further monetize each customer and get more of a long-term value from them.
 This can be an up sell, cross-sell, slack adjusters (events or consulting), bundles and kits, value buckets, line extensions, or recurring billing.
 The Profit Maximizers must be something that adds MORE value to the customer and helps them further along in their path.
 For example, a simple one after someone buys your product could just be “Need help?
 Let me help you apply everything and set up your online business”, which is essentially coaching.
 There's so many people that buy stuff but are too lazy to apply it, so providing extra help for customers can be an easy up sell that a lot of people would take you up on.
 In my case, I've had many people that have purchased my Mastering Book Publishing course decide to work with me 1-on-1 so that I can help them make even MORE money from everything and actually apply it and be accountable.